LalaIAm/cline-novelist/memory-bank/activeContext.md

 - Ensure design system allows for consistent styling across the application
 - Implement comprehensive authentication system for user management
 - Design database schema with focus on narrative structure and relationship tracking
-- Prepare for integration of AI features in the writing workflow
+- Integrate AI features in the writing workflow
-- Current focus: AI integration research and technical architecture documentation
+- Current focus: Transitioning from design to MVP implementation

 ## Important Patterns and Preferences